 Last week we have discussed the topic of how to have a successful agency meeting which, based on response, turned out to be helpful to aspiring artists.
 In addition to that, today we’re going to talk about what agents are looking for in their actors, what ticks all their boxes and makes them say “I’d like to sign you,” instead of “We’ll be in touch.”

-Make sure to skimp through the freshly updated acting guide for additional advice on training, acting costs, craft, business and acting terms.
+Make sure to skimp through the freshly updated acting for beginners guide for additional advice on training, acting costs, craft, business and acting terms.
 Knowing all about this industry will never hurt your acting career.

 What Agents Are Looking for in Actors